 Edgar re-enlisting on the deck of the USS Midway two

 The EE Scholars program has become more successful than we dared hope, thanks in part to generous, and often recurring, scholarship donations from these good friends:

-(While these benefactors have established specific scholarships, it's important to note that the majority of the money we use to fund higher education for EE kids still comes from the hundreds of individual donations we receive into our general fund.
+(While these benefactors have established specific scholarships, it's important to note that the much of the money we use to fund higher education for EE kids still comes from the hundreds of individual donations we receive into our general fund.
 Those $10, $20, $50 and $100 donations have always been the backbone of EE, and probably always will be.)

 So what kinds of things are we doing with the money?